Car Accident Guide For Out-Of-Towners

 When a person gets into a car accident while driving a company car, the responsibility for covering the damages can depend on several things:

-Company Car Insurance: The company responsible for the vehicle typically maintains insurance coverage tailored to its fleet of cars and covers accidents.
+Company Car Insurance: The company responsible for the vehicle maintains insurance coverage tailored to its fleet of cars and covers accidents.
 Should a car accident occur, the company's insurance is the primary resource for covering the resulting damages.

 Employee's Insurance: While the employee may have personal car insurance from their home state, it is less likely to apply.
-Personal insurance typically does not extend coverage to accidents that occur while using a company-owned vehicle for business purposes, especially when the employer has its insurance policy for company vehicles.
+Personal insurance usually does not extend coverage to accidents that occur while using a company-owned vehicle for business purposes, especially when the employer has its insurance policy for company vehicles.

 Coordination of Coverage: In some cases, coordination between the company's and the employee's insurance may be necessary to cover certain aspects of the accident, such as medical expenses or deductible reimbursement.
 However, the employer's insurance policy is responsible for covering the damages.